-You may have seen it on Instagram, I was invited to Chocolaterie Sève in Lyon to learn how to make macarons.
-Richard Sève (and his wife Gaëlle, that’s a team!) are one of the few chocolatiers in France who produce their own chocolate (what we call a bean-to-bar chocolatier).
-I learned a lot of things about macarons that I will share with you.
-But before that, I had already made lemon macarons from Christelle’s pastry recipes (I know they always work great!).
-So today I present you lemon macarons according to “Il était une fois la Pâtisserie”.
+You may have seen it on Instagram, I was invited to Lyon at the Chocolaterie Sève to learn how to make macaroons.
+Richard Sève (and his wife Gaëlle, it’s a team!) are among the few chocolatiers in France to produce their own chocolate (what we call a bean-to-bar chocolatier).
+I learned a lot of stuff about macaroons that I’m going to share with you.
+But before, I had already made lemon macaroons by picking from Christelle’s pastry recipes (I know they always work very well!).
+I therefore present to you today the lemon macaroons according to “Once upon a time the Pastry”.
 And I will give you the recipe and tips from Richard Sève in another article.

 French meringue or Italian meringue?